-Population reside in the private and special household.
+Population reside in the private and collective household, only groups of employees household.

 3. Reference week

 Reference week refer to seven days before the interviewing date for example if the interviewing date was February 9, 2004 "during 7 days before interviewing date "was during February 2 nd- 8 th, 2004.